ros2-gbp/rc_genicam_api-release/README.md

 ### Windows

-The main directory contains the script build_win.bar.
-Execute this script in the Visual Studio command line prompt for building the package.
+The main directory contains the script build_win.bat.
+Execute this script in the **Visual Studio Developer Command Prompt** for building the package.
 Alternatively, you can use cmake manually to generate a build project for compilation with your favorite compiler.